open-make/airtrack-doc-website/PixyCamConfig.md

 >i **Note**
 >i
->i  It's recommend to:
+>i  It's recommend to watch the video and the block detection while running the experiment
 >i
->i - Watch the video and the block detection while running the experiment
+>i  **Reminder**
+>i
+>i  You must have the camera connected to a PC during the usage.